qdm12/gluetun/README.md

     docker-compose up -d
     ```

-    Note that you can change all the [environment variables](#environment-variables).
+    Note that you can:

-    If you want to use the **HTTP proxy**, add `-p 8888:8888/tcp` so that it is accessible from LAN devices.
+    - Change the many [environment variables](#environment-variables) available
+    - Use `-p 8888:8888/tcp` to access the HTTP web proxy (and put your LAN in `EXTRA_SUBNETS` environment variable)
+    - Pass additional arguments to *openvpn* using Docker's command function (commands after the image name)

 ## Testing